internetofwater/geoconnex.us/README.md

-# Permanent Identifiers for US Hydrologic Features
+# Permanent Identifiers (PIDs) for US Hydrologic Features
 ================================================

-This is the registry for URIs with the base https://geoconnex.us, principally to assign permanent identifiers and redirects for hydrologic features in the United States as an implementation [Internet of Water](https://www.aspeninstitute.org/tag/internet-of-water/) principles.
+This is the registry for PIDs with the base https://geoconnex.us, principally to assign permanent identifiers and redirects for hydrologic features in the United States as an implementation [Internet of Water](https://www.aspeninstitute.org/tag/internet-of-water/) principles.
 Persistent identifiers are important for maintaining a production system of linked hydrologic data systems, of the sort that [SELFIE](https://github.com/opengeospatial/SELFIE) experimented.

 ## Adding Permanent Identifiers to geoconnex.us

-The process for adding a URI is generally similar to that used by [w3id.org](https://github.com/perma-id/w3id.org).
+The process for adding a PID-URI redirect is generally similar to that used by [w3id.org](https://github.com/perma-id/w3id.org).

 There is a strong preference for creating "[1:1](#adding-11-redirects-to-geoconnexus)" redirects.
-That is, specifying an exact redirect from a geoconnex.us-based URI to the URI of the hydrologic feature you have a web resource about, for each and every individual feature.
+That is, specifying an exact redirect from a geoconnex.us-based PID to the URI of the hydrologic feature you have a web resource about, for each and every individual feature.
 However, if you need to create a large number of redirects (>= 10,000) for a given collection of features, we will require a [regular expression matching redirect](#adding-regular-expression-redirects-to-geoconnexus).
-For example, redirecting from https://geoconnex.us/example-namespace/*wildcard-string to https://example.org/features/*wildcard-string
+For example, redirecting from https://geoconnex.us/example-namespace/*wildcard-string to https://example.org/features?query=*wildcard-string

 If you have >=10,000 features, but these features can be split in a consistent way into sub-collections, all of which number <10,000 features (as might be the case for features that can be divided by geography, jurisdiction, theme, or type), then you might consider submitting multiple collections of 1:1 redirects.